Limmen/gym-idsgame/experiments/training/v0/two_agents/tabular_q_learning/README.md

-# Experiment `maximal_attack-v0`_`tabular_q_learning`
+# Experiment `tabular_q_learning`_`tabular_q_learning`

-This is an experiment in the `maximal_attack-v0` environment.
+This is an experiment in the `idsgame-v0` environment.
-An environment where the attack is following the `attack_maximal` attack policy.
+An environment where neither the attacker nor defender is part of the environment, i.e. it is intended for 2-agent simulations or RL training.
-The `attack_maximal` policy entails that the attacker will always attack the attribute with the maximum value out of all of its neighbors.
-The defender is implemented with a random defense policy.

-This experiment trains a defender agent using tabular q-learning to act optimally in the given environment and detect the attacker.
+This experiment trains both an attacker and a defender agent simultaneously against each other using tabular q-learning.

 The network configuration of the environment is as follows: